FDA authorizes 1st COVID-19 shots for infants, preschoolers

 “So I actually think we need to protect young children, as well as protect everyone with the vaccine and especially protect elders,” she said.

-For weeks, the Biden administration has been preparing to roll out the vaccines.
-States, tribes, community health centers and pharmacies preordered millions of doses.
+For weeks, the Biden administration has been preparing to roll out the vaccines for little kids, with states, tribes, community health centers and pharmacies preordering millions of doses.
 FDA’s emergency use authorization allows manufacturers to begin shipping vaccine across the country.
-Vaccinations could begin as early as Monday or Tuesday.
+Vaccinations could begin early next week.

-Some parents have been anxiously awaiting the chance to protect their little ones.

 While young children generally don’t get as sick from COVID-19 as older kids and adults, their hospitalizations surged during the omicron wave and FDA’s advisers determined that benefits from vaccination outweighed the minimal risks.
 Studies from Moderna and Pfizer showed side effects, including fever and fatigue, were mostly minor.